openhive-network/hive/doc/building.md

 Builds hived for use in a private testnet.
 Also required for building unit tests.

-### SKIP_BY_TX_ID=[OFF/ON]

-By default this is off.
-Enabling will prevent the account history plugin querying transactions by id, but saving around 65% of CPU time when reindexing.
-Enabling this option is a huge gain if you do not need this functionality.

 ## Building under Docker

 We ship a Dockerfile.
 This builds both common node type binaries.